jinlow/discrust/README.md

 ```

 _I have had some problems building packages with maturin directly in a conda environment, this is actually a bug on anaconda's side that will hopefully be resolved.
 If this does give you any problems, it's usually easiest to build a wheel inside of a `venv` and then install the wheel._

+### Acknowledgments
+_The package draws heavily from the [ivpy](https://github.com/gravesee/ivpy) package, both in the algorithm and the parameter controls.
+Why make another package?
+This package serves as a proof of
+concept of building a python package using Rust and pyo3, as well as offers cleaner methods for dealing with exception values.
+Additionally the goal is for this
+package to better align with the scikit-learn API, and possibly be used in other Rust based
+credit score building tools._